obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 ANSWER: See the red switch sticking out of the wooden lid.

-Q9: The water volume that floods the city is the flood-excess volume: collect and measure it underneath the city by turning the valve off on under the city (and play!)
+Q9: The water volume that floods the city is the flood-excess volume: collect and measure that volume underneath the city by turning the valve off on under the city (and play!)

+Q10: How do the two Galtonboard distributions approximate their ideal distributions?

+Answer: see the outcome (updates) on the Raspberry Pi (move the moose and look at the serial monitor; printed lines with numbers per channel, normalised and ideal outcomes).
+What can we do to improve the outcomes?